kuzzleio/documentation-old/src/guide/kuzzle-depth/roles-definitions.md

 # Advanced Roles Definitions

-In the [User Guide]({{ site_base_path }}guide/essentials/security/#permissions), we have seen how to assign basic roles to profiles and profiles to users.
-Here, we are going to learn how to set complex and dynamic permissions.
+In the [Getting Started Guide]({{ site_base_path }}guide/essentials/security/#permissions), we discussed how to assign basic permissions to users through roles and profiles.
+We are now going to look at more complex and dynamic permissions.

-The privileges for a certain action (restricted to a given set of indexes and collections) must be expressed as a boolean value.
-So far, we hard-coded this value within the permissions configuration.
-In some cases, this will not fit your needs.
-In a collaborative TO-DO list application, for example, a user should not be allowed to update other user's items.
-This need is addressed by what we call Permission Closures.
+Kuzzle Backend permissions configuration uses boolean expressions to determine if a user can perform a specific action.
+So far we have shown how to limit acces by hard-coding a boolean value inside the permissions configuration; however, in some cases, you will want to perform a more complex evaluation.
+For example, in a collaborative TO-DO application, a user should not be allowed to update another user's list.
+We can address this by using **Permission Closures**.

 ---

 ## Permission Closures

-Instead of hard-coding the permission boolean value, we assign a function (a closure) that computes this value and returns it based on the execution context.
+With Permission Closures, instead of hard-coding the permission boolean value, we assign a function (or closure) that evaluates to a boolean value and determines whether or not an action is permitted.

-For example, if we need to allow users to update only their own documents, it can be done with this sample role:
+For example, here is a role definition that limits access to documents such that a document can only be modified by its owner:

 ```javascript
 let role = {